Derived equivalent conjugate K3 surfaces: K3 surfaces over and their moduli spaces

-An ample line bundle $L$ on $X$ will be called a \emph{polarization}.
-The self-intersection number $(L,L)$ of such an $L$ is called the \emph{degree} of the polarized K3 surface $(X,L)$.
-A polarization is \emph{primitive} if $L$ is not a power of any line bundle on $X$.
+An ample line bundle $L$ on $X$ will be called a \emph{polarisation}.
+The self-intersection number $(L,L)$ of such an $L$ is called the \emph{degree} of the polarised K3 surface $(X,L)$.
+A polarisation is \emph{primitive} if $L$ is not a power of any line bundle on $X$.
 Using Serre duality and the Riemann--Roch theorem, it is easy to see that $(L,L)$ is even for any line bundle $L$ on $X$.
-Further, if $L$ is ample it is effective, its Hilbert polynomial is given by $h_L(t)=(\frac{1}{2}(L,L)) t^2+2$, $\kl^n$ is generated by global sections for $n\geq 2$ and is very ample for $n\geq 3$ (for the latter results see \cite{Saint}).
+Further, if $L$ is ample it is effective, its Hilbert polynomial is given by $h_L(t)=(\frac{1}{2}(L,L)) t^2+2$, $L^n$ is generated by global sections for $n\geq 2$ and is very ample for $n\geq 3$ (for the latter results see \cite{Saint}).

-A \emph{family of K3 surfaces} is a proper and flat morphism $\pi: \kx \rightarrow S$ over a scheme $S$, which as all schemes in the following will be assumed to be of finite type, such that the geometric fibers of $\pi$ are K3 surfaces.
-A family of (primitively) polarized K3 surfaces is given by a map $\pi$ as above together with a line bundle $\kl$ on $\kx$ which defines a (primitive) polarization restricted to each geometric fiber.
+A \emph{family of K3 surfaces} is a proper and flat morphism $\pi: \kx \rightarrow S$ over a scheme $S$ (where here and in the following `scheme' means a scheme of finite type over the field in question), such that the geometric fibres of $\pi$ are K3 surfaces.
+A family of (primitively) polarised K3 surfaces is given by a map $\pi$ as above together with a line bundle $\kl$ on $\kx$ which defines a (primitive) polarisation restricted to each geometric fibre.
 Note that $\kl^n$ is relatively very ample over $S$ for $n\geq 3$.

-Using the general theory in \cite{Viehweg} it is possible to construct a coarse quasi-projective separated moduli scheme $\km^\IK_{2d}$ for primitively polarized K3 surfaces of degree $2d$ over $\IK$ as follows: Consider the Hilbert scheme Hilb$_N^{P}$ representing subvarieties of $\IP^N_\IK$ with Hilbert polynomial $P(x):=n^2dx^2+2$, where $n\geq 3$, $d$ is a natural number (which should be thought of as $(\frac{1}{2}\kl^2)$) and $N=P(1)-1$.
-Then there exists on open subscheme $U$ of Hilb$^P_N$ representing primitively polarized K3 surfaces together with an embedding into $\IP^N_\IK$ and the GIT quotient $U /PGL(N+1) $ is the coarse moduli scheme in question.
+Using the general theory in \cite{Viehweg} it is possible to construct a coarse quasi-projective moduli scheme $\km^\IK_{2d}$ for primitively polarised K3 surfaces of degree $2d$ over $\IK$ as follows: Consider the Hilbert scheme Hilb$_N^{P}$ representing subvarieties of $\IP^N_\IK$ with Hilbert polynomial $P(x):=n^2dx^2+2$, where $n\geq 3$, $d$ is a natural number (which should be thought of as $(\frac{1}{2}\kl^2)$) and $N=P(1)-1$.
+Then there exists on open subscheme $U$ of Hilb$^P_N$ representing primitively polarised K3 surfaces together with an embedding into $\IP^N_\IK$ and the GIT quotient $U /PGL(N+1) $ is the coarse moduli scheme in question.

-For $\IK=\IC$ there is a different construction (which uses lattice and Hodge theory), which shows that the moduli scheme of polarized complex K3 surfaces $\km_{2d}^\IC$ is actually a 19-dimensional reduced, irreducible and normal space.
+For $\IK=\IC$ there is a different construction (which uses lattice and Hodge theory), which shows that the moduli space $\km_{2d}^\IC$ of polarised complex K3 surfaces is actually 19-dimensional, reduced, irreducible and normal.
 For details see \cite{K3}.

 We would like to see that $\km^{\overline{\IQ}}_{2d}$ inherits all the above mentioned properties.
 A first step is the following

 \begin{lem} $\km_{2d}^\IC \cong \km^{\overline{\IQ}}_{2d} \times_{\Spec({\overline{\IQ}})} \Spec(\IC)$. \end{lem}